AdobeDocs/campaign-standard.en/help/rn/using/early-release-notes.md

 **Improvements**

-* Microsoft Dynamics 365 integration has been enhanced with a dedicated self-service integration app and an improved implementation process.
+* **Microsoft Dynamics 365** integration has been enhanced with a dedicated self-service integration app and an improved implementation process.
 [Learn more](../../integrating/using/d365-acs-get-started.md)

-* Fixed an issue that caused deliveries to run very slowly because of certain processes.
-This was due to incorrect units defined for several parameters (milliseconds instead of seconds for example).

-* Fixed an issue when the Mobile SDK sent an open tracking request based on the condition that deliveryId/MessageID is not null.
-This would result in 404 errors for deliveries with tracking disabled.
-An additional variable (acsDeliveryTracking) with information on the tracking status of the delivery is now sent in the payload.
-This variable can have two values on or off depending on the set tracking status.

-* An improvement has been made to facilitate troubleshooting when encountering issues with the Transactional messaging process.
+* An improvement has been made to facilitate troubleshooting when encountering issues with the **Transactional messaging process**.
 Adobe technical administrators can now use tracing on any process without restarting it.

-* The Profiles list now allows you to search for records based on one of these fields: email, first name, last name or custom fields that have been added in advanced filtering when extending the profile resource.
+* The **Profiles** list now allows you to search for records based on one of these fields: email, first name, last name or custom fields that have been added in advanced filtering when extending the profile resource.
 This feature is also available in Campaign Standard APIs using the filterType parameter.

-* A parameter has been adjusted to the number of containers running the Transactional messaging database pooling process.
+* A parameter has been adjusted to the number of containers running the **Transactional messaging** database pooling process.
 This allows the load to be uniformly distributed across all the containers that are used and reach optimal performance.

-* A new function (GetOption) is now available in activities using event variables after calling a workflow with external parameters.
+* A new **GetOption** function is now available in activities using event variables after calling a workflow with external parameters.
 It allows you to return the value of a specified function.

-* A new technical option has been added.
-It allows Campaign Standard to check if there is enough physical memory available on your system before starting a workflow.
+* A new option allows Campaign Standard to **check physical memory** availablity on your system before starting a workflow.
 If the amount of memory is too low, the workflow execution will be delayed until the system memory reaches this threshold.
-This is done to avoid further degradation of performance and mitigate the risk of an outage.
-Please try rescheduling this workflow to a time of less activity and try again.
+This avoids further degradation of performance and mitigate the risk of an outage.
 The workflow will auto-resume once the server stress is relaxed.
+If your workflow execution is delayed, try rescheduling this workflow to a time of less activity and try again.
 Note that this option is read-only and cannot be modified.

 **Other changes**

 * Changed an error to a warning during message preparation, when the limit of 100 content downloads per rolling hour is reached.
 A warning is now displayed when the limit is reached, which allows to proceed with delivery.

-* A new delivery mapping (mapRtEventAppSubRcp) is now available for transactional push messages targeting profiles.
-The delivery, exclusion and tracking logs for these deliveries will now be available in the broadLogAppSubRcp, excludeLogAppSubRcp and trackingLogAppSubRcp tables.
-This solves an issue which caused delivery analysis to fail when sending a transactional push message using the Profile target dimension.

 * When enriching a transactional message content, the links are not retrieved anymore when fetching data from the Profile table, which reduces latency during message preparation and avoids empty profile data due to an incorrect relation defined with the profile table.